gaehlerm/SoftwareEngineering/README.md

 ## Example
 Let's have a look at a very short example.
 Even though it is only 5 lines long, it violates the SRP.
 Can you figure out why?

+// I don't think this example belongs here.
+We haven't talked about levels of abstractions yet.
 ```py
 def print_body():
 	# print something